naacl2025-srw/naacl2025-srw.github.io/faq.md

 #### Q: What size should my in-person poster be, and how do I get it printed?

 __A:__ Your poster should have maximum dimensions of 4’ width x 8’ height.
 Your university ought to have resources to print posters (check the library).
-If not, you should be able to pay to print it on site at the FedEx Office in the conference center.

 #### Q: Can I submit my non-archival accepted paper in other venues?
 __A:__ Yes.